 Perseverance.
 The ISTJ’s main and most admirable strength is perseverance; people of this type simply do not give up.
 This trait is advantageous to them and can be that which sets them apart in their careers.
 Their peers and competitors may possess greater skills, but few will match the ISTJ in dogged commitment.

 Planning.
-Because of the ISTJ’s Judging component, people of this time have a very clear command of time and priorities.
+Because of the ISTJ’s Judging component, people of this type have a very clear command of time and priorities.
 They are quite skilled in planning, organizing, mapping out schedules and following agendas.
 They excel in time management, are punctual (and demand the same of others) and consistently meet their deadlines.

 Detail orientation.
 ISTJs notice holes, gaps, errors that broader thinkers don’t.
 They like facts, details and numbers without the emotional or interpretive fluff.
 And they don’t take facts or information for granted, nor do they rely on it simply because someone else said so.
 They will check things out for themselves, meticulously.